 Sutton had the good fortune to break in with the Dodgers in 1966, when Koufax, Don Drysdale and Claude Osteen were the other starting pitchers.
 Sutton went 12-12 on a pennant-winning team.
 He pitched with the Dodgers from 1966 to 1980, winning 20 games only once, but always winning in double figures.
 He was named to four All-Star teams as a Dodger, and appeared in three more World Series with them.
 Each year from 1972 to 1976, he was in the top five in the Cy Young Award voting.
 He won the ERA championship in 1980, his last year with the Dodgers before going to the Houston Astros as a free agent, signing a $2.85 million, 4-year contract.

 In 1982, during his second season in Houston, Sutton was traded at the deadline to the Milwaukee Brewers for Kevin Bass, Frank DiPino and Mike Madden.
-Sutton went 4-1 with the Brewers during the last part of the 1982 regular season, including winning the final game of the season at Baltimore against another Hall of Famer Jim Palmer with the Orioles and Brewers tied and in a winner-take-all game.
-Sutton threw 8 innings, gave up 8 hits and 5 walks (and was warned before the 3rd inning after home plate umpire Don Denkinger after scuffed balls were noted), but only surrendered 2 runs with Ben Oglivie, Cecil Cooper and Charlie Moore all making run-preventing plays.
-Sutton went on to be effective in the play-offs, but was bombed in the World Series.
+Sutton went 4-1 with the Brewers during the last part of the 1982 regular season, including winning the final game of the season against the Baltimore Orioles against another Hall of Famer, Jim Palmer with the Orioles and Brewers tied and in a winner-take-all game.
+Sutton threw 8 innings, gave up 8 hits and 5 walks (and was warned before the 3rd inning by home plate umpire Don Denkinger after scuffed balls were noted), but only surrendered 2 runs with Ben Oglivie, Cecil Cooper and Charlie Moore all making run-preventing plays.
+Sutton went on to be effective in the play-offs, but was bombed by the St. Louis Cardinals in the World Series.

 After part of a season with the Oakland Athletics in 1985, he spent parts of three seasons with the California Angels, including their division-winning season in 1986.
 He finished his career with the World Champion Dodgers in 1988, although he was released in August, missing the run to the championship.